A Program for Living and Learning Islam in America

 Fellows will engage with renowned scholars, cultivate companionship, and build a dynamic community of driven and grounded Muslims working to create meaningful change within themselves and their communities.

 The Iqra Fellowship is fully sponsored by Boston Islamic Seminary, and there will be no costs for the fellows throughout the program.
 Regular applications from students and young professionals in the Greater Boston area were accepted up until June 24th, 2018.
-Late applications are still accepted on a (limited) rolling basis for those who are interested in the program.
-Although Iqra Fellowship is a two-year program, fellows may commit to just the first year, and then decide whether or not to continue with the second year of the program.
-For questions, please read our FAQ or contact email@example.com.
+Although the Iqra Fellowship is a two-year program, fellows may commit to just the first year, and then decide whether or not to continue with the second year of the program.
+For questions, please read our FAQ or contact firstname.lastname@example.org.

 The Iqra Fellowship is a student-run initiative that draws expertise from local scholarship and international models of Islamic education and pedagogy.
 Iqra Fellows meet weekly for 2 hours-long lectures/workshops over the weekends followed by dinner together with the instructors.